 It’s a Chemical Reaction!
 Safety First!
 The lye is caustic so make sure you are wearing rubber gloves and working in a well-ventilated room when handling and mixing the solution.
 You might want to wear safety glasses and a nose/mouth mask as well as the lye gives off heat and gases when combined with water.
 Use only glass or stainless steel pieces of equipment when mixing the lye.
 Dispose of the lye down your sink drain followed by cold water.
 This will clean your drain also.
 (Read and follow all the instructions for handling and storing the lye from the manufacturer.)

 Put some muscle into it!
 The dough for Bavarian Pretzel is a 52% hydration making for a very stiff dough when kneading.
 It is important to knead the dough well to fully combine the dry ingredients into the dough.
 Take breaks if necessary but be sure to wrap the dough in plastic wrap or a plastic bag to ensure it doesn’t dry out.

-As with all baking recipe I recommend you weigh the ingredients for the Bavarian Pretzels.
-Weighing ensures you have a consistent dough each and every time.
-As a baker we are always striving to remove any variables from the process of baking.
+As with all baking recipes I recommend you weigh the ingredients for the Bavarian Pretzels.
+Weighing ensures you have consistent dough each and every time.
+As a baker, we are always striving to remove any variables from the process of baking.

 - Glass Mixing Bowls